Nonchalantcode/rentals-api/README.md

 You'll need to create an **.env** file in root folder of this project on your local machine.
 You will need to define the following environment variables in **.env** file:

+PORT=8000

-PORT=8000   // any free port will do, for example 3500 SECRET=secretpassphrase	     // any phrase will do.
-If the phrase has \s characters, you'll probably need to quote it DEV_MONGO_URI='mongodb://localhost:27017/rental-app'
+SECRET=secretpassphrase  (if the phrase you're using has spaces in it, you'll probably need to quote it)

+DEV_MONGO_URI=mongodb://localhost:27017/rental-app

 ## Overview